AnP311/Waters2mzML/README.md

 Waters2mzML V1.0 automatically assumed there are both lockmass and UV detector functions, which is likely specific to device/settings.

 ## Prerequisites
-Our data was aquired with a Waters Synapt G2i, MassLynx V4.2.
+Our data was aquired with a Waters Synapt G2 Si, MassLynx V4.2.
 It is yet unclear if it will work for other Waters .raw data.
 Waters2mzML has so far only been tested on Windows 10, 64bit.

 ## How to use